Modern Family logo

 Sometimes being the Respondent and going second has benefits – such as knowing what testimony the Petitioner said and now you and your attorney can work more efficiently to address it instead of having to guess what may be testified to.

 For “Co-petitioners,” a response to the petition for dissolution is unnecessary.
 Both parties have already agreed a divorce needs to occur and neither party needs to be personally served or waive service.
 This means Co-Petitioners do not have to wait the additional 21 days for response time if both parties live in Colorado.
 If someone lives outside of Colorado, the response time is extended to 35 days.
-If there is a Petitioner and Respondent, and Respondent is out of state, that is 35 days extra to consider when looking at the whole divorce process.
+If there is a Petitioner and Respondent, and the Respondent is out of state, that is 35 days extra to consider when looking at the whole divorce process.
 Filing as Co-Petitioners can help expedite the process and get both parties to the next step—the initial status conference, which ultimately gets them a step closer to final dissolution.

 If testimony needs to occur in a case with Co-Petitioners, then the Court will simply select someone or pick who signed first.
 It can be more flexible when it comes to testimony.
 This can sometimes have a drawback as neither party knows who will go first.
 When you are a Co-Petitioner, we at Modern Family Law will work with you and go over what is the most important evidence to show or testify to the Court about—regardless of who goes first or second.